moustafa38/Sales-Data-Warehouse-/README.md

 **2- Data Preprocessing:**

 * To ensure data quality and accuracy, we performed data cleansing and preprocessing tasks.
 This step involved handling missing values, removing duplicates, and transforming data as needed.

-**4- Star Schema Design:**
+**3- Star Schema Design:**

 * The foundation of our data mart is the star schema.
 We meticulously designed this schema to align with the specific analytical requirements of our project.
 This schema includes dimension tables describing various attributes and a central fact table containing numerical measures.

-**5- ETL Development:**

-* The core of our data integration process is the development of Extract, Transform, Load (ETL) processes.
-Leveraging SSIS and other ETL tools, we created workflows to extract data, apply transformations, and load it into the star schema.

-**6- Data Mart Load:**
+**4- Data Mart Load:**

 * We populated the data mart with cleansed and transformed data, ensuring that it is readily available for analysis.